 OPTION II.
 Students eligible for the Reduced Option Discipline program will be suspended from co-curricular activities, including club meetings held during the day, for 12 weeks from the point of notification.
-The student must complete 6 hours of community service and 2 hours of arranged by the student and approved by the activities director or building administrator and must be completed within four weeks from the date the school is notified of the violation.
+The student must being reinstated.
+Community service and counseling must be arranged by the student and approved by the activities director or building administrator and must be completed within four weeks from the date the school is notified of the violation.
 Failure to complete the requirements will revert the penalty back to Option I of Second Violation.